-1. Entrants (including non-U.S. entrants) must complete the online submission form located on the Academy's Awards Submissions site, submissions.oscars.org, and submit to the Academy the digital content delivery of the film and 50 DVDs of the entry, without trailers or other extraneous material, capable of playing on Region 0/NTSC standard definition DVD players, and all other required material and required signatures by 5 p.m.
-PT on the dates listed in Paragraph III.A.4 above.
-DVDs must be in individual paper sleeves and must include the title, running time and director name only.
-No artwork, contact information, company name or film logo is acceptable on the DVD labels or sleeves.
+Entrants (including non-U.S. entrants) must complete the online submission form located on the Academy's Awards Submission site, and submit to the Academy the digital upload of the film for streaming purposes and all other required material and required signatures by 5 p.m.
+PT on Tuesday, December 1, 2020.